 5 Different Kinds of Emergency Water Filters

-- Straw- easiest filter to use, submerged one end into water and drink through the top.
+- Straw- easiest filter to use, submerged one end into the water, and drink through the top.

 - Bottle- a filter that screws onto the mouth of a bottle that filters water while you drink.
 Basically, a straw that attaches to a bottle.